GrahamBenHarper/bcdl/README.md

 My first project here on github!

-**bcdl** is a project that automates the process of downloading albums from bandcamp.
-It utilizes selenium to sign into a user's account, create or update a local sqlite3 database of their releases, and then allows the user to search and download their selected albums.
+**bcdl** is a project that automates the process of downloading albums from bandcamp. **bcdl** utilizes selenium to sign into a user's account, can create or update a local sqlite3 database of their releases, and then allows the user to search their database and download their selected albums.
 The downloaded albums are unzipped and stored in the ./downloads directory.
 Currently, the project is in its alpha stage and provides basic functionality, but deeper search and download control is planned for future updates.

 ## Quick start